Maximizing M&A Success through Enterprise Architecture

 A definition of business model fit must take into consideration both qualitative and quantitative components.
 An elementary algebraic formulation can be used to evaluate company-to-company fit using the factors discussed earlier.

-“Fit represents a conceptual business model construct that aligns two (or more) geographically distributed corporations across key structural, process, and technological areas.”
+“Fit is a conceptual business model construct.
+It aligns two (or more) geographically distributed corporations.
+The alignment occurs across key structural, process, and technological areas.”

 Statistical Evaluation of Qualitative and Quantitative M&A Factors